This life’s hard, but it’s harder if you’re stupid.George V. Higgins, The Friends of Eddie Coyle

 Rhythm has psychological benefits too because it helps us to maintain focus and thereby accomplish more work quicker and more consistently.

 I hum a work song when I do repetitive chisel work.
-I suppose two of my favorites are “What will we do with drunken sailor,” and “Roll the Old Chariot Along.”
+I suppose three of my favorites are “What will we do with drunken sailor,” “The Wellerman,” and “Roll the Old Chariot Along.”
 There are also lots of old plantation and work gang songs that work well.
-Two modern tunes I sometimes hum are “Señorita” and “Poker Face,” depending on my mood.
+Three modern tunes I find myself humming sometimes are “Señorita,” “Havana” and “Poker Face,” depending on my mood.
 Here is another, more unusual version by an entertaining German polka band.

 Just so there’s no confusion, unlike Miss Germanotta, I don’t wear a sequin bikini and white Gestapo hat when I hum Poker Face while sawing wood or chopping scarf joints.
-No doubt I would look fetching in such an outfit, but I have found some of my chisels to be quite sensitive in matters of decorum.
-Don’t hate me because I’m beautiful.
+If I shaved my legs and trimmed my beard I am confident I would look devastating in such an outfit, but I must refrain for some of my chisels are quite sensitive in matters of decorum.
+Don’t hate me because I’m beautiful (ツ)。

 The main points I wanted to make in this article can be summarized as follows: